waterdrinkerAP/deathland/Deathland_lore.md

     - Hm...
 Redéye has become careless.
 Listen, there is one really important thing that I want to tell you about these powers.
 I tried to tell you the previous time but you couldn't hear me.<br/>
-    - What is it ?<br/>
+    - What is it?<br/>
     - You need to be careful what you...
-Kavadar, look out, colored beings, they found us.
+Kavadar, look out, Color Beings, they found us.
 Run dodger, I will meet you later.<br/>
 God Tsal shadow slips *(like Agu from samurai jack xD)* and runs away.<br/>
-Kavadar fights with the colored beings and continues on his way.<br/>
+Kavadar fights with the Color Beings and continues on his way.<br/>
 Again puzzles, mazes, obstacles and so on until he reaches the orange biome.<br/>

 ### [The orange ones]